dyllandry/love-machine/README.md

 #### Running DB Locally

 Use docker-compose to run file.
-After, you can use the aws cli to talk to it. `AWS_ACCESS_KEY_ID=123 AWS_SECRET_ACCESS_KEY=456 aws dynamodb list-tables --endpoint-url http://localhost:8000 --region mybutt` The two env vars for access key id and secret access key and the `--region` option just have to be defined, they can be whatever you want, but make sure they match the values in the .env file so that the app is using the same arbitrary values.
+After, you can use the aws cli to talk to it. `AWS_ACCESS_KEY_ID=123 AWS_SECRET_ACCESS_KEY=456 aws dynamodb list-tables --endpoint-url http://localhost:8000 --region oz` The two env vars for access key id and secret access key and the `--region` option just have to be defined, they can be whatever you want, but make sure they match the values in the .env file so that the app is using the same arbitrary values.

 ```bash
 export AWS_ACCESS_KEY_ID=123